Is this a Prime Time To acquire Tupperware Brands Corporation (TUP) stock - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Jun 14 when FORDYCE JAMES H bought 35,000 shares for $5.69 per share.
 The transaction valued at 199,150 led to the insider holds 73,823 shares of the business.

 HARBOUR PAMELA JONES bought 45,000 shares of TUP for $256,500 on Jun 14.
 The Director now owns 45,000 shares after completing the transaction at $5.70 per share.
 On Jun 14, another insider, OLeary Christopher D, who serves as the Director of the company, bought 26,500 shares for $5.60 each.
 As a result, the insider paid 148,400 and bolstered with 144,754 shares of the company.